mirrexagon/lua-irc-engine/README.md

 ---

-There is a special callback with the special value `irce.RAW` which is called whenever an IRC message is sent or received.
+There is a special callback with the special value `IRCe.RAW` which is called whenever an IRC message is sent or received.
 This is useful for printing raw messages to a console or logging them.
 Its first argument is `true` when the message is being sent or `false` when the message is being received, and the second argument is the message.
 It is used like so:
 ```lua
 irc:set_callback(IRCe.RAW, function(self, send, message)